krishnatoshniwal/style-transfer-app/README.md

 # App for Style Transfer

 This app was built using the C++ UI framework which was designed for the course project of Advanced Engineering Computation (24-783).
-The UI framework was built on top of an OpenGL window framework called FsLazyWindow designed by
-Prof. Soji Yamakawa at Carnegie Mellon University.
-The framework follows the following hierarchy.
+The UI framework was in turn built on top of an OpenGL cross-platform window framework "FsSimpleWindow" created at Carnegie Mellon University by Prof. Soji Yamakawa .
+The UI framework follows the following hierarchy.

 ![](./docs/front-end-framework.png)